PlayStation 4 sheds some weight – and some notes off its price tag

 In the hand, it's practically identical to its predecessor, which was easily the best pad Sony had ever made, and up there with the best of all time.

 Though its analogue sticks succumb to wear and tear a little too easily, the DualShock 4 is wonderfully ergonomic, with a responsive D-Pad and comfortable triggers and face buttons.
 A criminally-underused touchpad sits in the middle of the pad (which also houses barely-used motion control capabilities), while a light bar sits on the rear, indicating player status and used as a tracking aid for PS VR.

 It's this lightbar that marks one of the notable changes to the new controller.
 There's now a slight translucent strip in the touchpad, letting you see the color your controller is set to.
 It's a small convenience, saving you from twisting the pad upwards to see which player color you are set as.

 A more significant addition, especially for pro gamers, is the option to switch between the controller's Bluetooth connection and a wired USB data connection with the PS4.
 Previously, the USB connection would only supply charge, leaning on the Bluetooth connectivity regardless of whether it was plugged in or not.

 This won't mean much to many players, but Bluetooth introduces an infinitesimal degree of lag to your controls.
 For a pro gamer, that can be the difference between a win (and a pot of e-Sports prize money) or a loss.
 So they'll no doubt be very pleased.

-The feature should also make a welcome addition for PC gamers who want to use the DualShock 4 who will no longer need to buy a Bluetooth dongle to do so.
+The feature should also make a welcome addition for PC gamers who want to use the DualShock 4 with their rig who will no longer need to buy a Bluetooth dongle to do so.